 So let’s talk about that.

 Getting faster Wi-Fi at home

 Wi-Fi issues forth from a wireless router.
 That can be a thing you purchased online or off the shelf of your favorite electronics retailer.
-Increasingly, Wi-Fi radios are built into the Internet box your service provider gives you.
-The Ting Internet Box, for example, includes Wi-Fi and supports the latest, fastest standard.
+Increasingly, Wi-Fi radios are built into the internet box your service provider gives you.

 How Wi-Fi works

-Another analogy: Consider your Wi-Fi router as a garden sprinkler.
-It’s rebroadcasting the water in a pattern.
+An analogy: consider your Wi-Fi router as a garden sprinkler.
 Anything in the sprinkler pattern is going to get wet.
-In the same way, anything in the Wi-Fi router’s broadcast area is going to get connected.
+Anything in the Wi-Fi router’s broadcast area is going to get connected.